-Finding the best computer science bachelor’s program to meet your financial, educational, and professional goals is not easy.
+Finding the best undergraduate computer science colleges to meet your financial, educational, and professional goals is not easy.
 So we’re here to help.
-We selected the following Top 10 Bachelor in Computer Science Degree Programs to ensure your time pursuing a degree is aligned with your professional and personal aspirations.
+We selected the following Top 10 Bachelor in Computer Science Degree Programs to ensure your time pursuing a top computer science program is aligned with your professional and personal aspirations.

 1. Massachusetts Institute of Technology

 Historic Cambridge, Massachusetts is home to one of the world’s most highly regarded campuses: the Massachusetts Institute of Technology.

 This private, 168-acre campus was established in 1861 with the mission to advance knowledge and serve national and global communities in science, technology, and other areas of education.
 MIT’s School of Engineering is ranked the Best Global University in the World according to the QS World University Rankings and the Academic Ranking of World Universities.
 Additionally, the U.S. World and News Report’s #1 Rated Best Undergraduate Engineering Program in Computer Science because it stands out for both theory and practice.

 The Bachelor in Computer Science program provides fundamental and advanced knowledge of computer systems, programming, discrete mathematics, artificial intelligence, and computer science to give students a secure understanding of computer science concepts and technology.
 This program not only covers the essential background knowledge of computer science but also includes the MIT General Institute Requirements that instill broad education in social, physical, and natural sciences as well as art and humanities.

 Students at MIT learn how to engage and apply computer science concepts and General Institute Requirement theories within hands-on experiences and activities within integrated environments and undergraduate projects.